 There is no destination, no mastery, no end point.
 There is only practice.

-Remembered Practice is a practice within practices to strengthen your ability to remember, trust, and have compassion for the most important aspect to your self and your healing:
+Remembered Practice is a practice to strengthen your ability to remember, trust, and have compassion for the most important aspect to your self and your healing:

 Dr. Bessel van der Kolk, a pioneer in trauma research, says: